TONY STEWART: Driver, Owner, Philanthropist

 In addition to TSR, Stewart also owns the legendary Eldora Speedway.
 The half-mile dirt oval is where Stewart frequently raced as an up-and-coming USAC driver and it hosts several of the year’s largest dirt racing events, which in 2013 included a first-ever stop by the NASCAR Truck Series.
 It was the first time in more than four decades that a top NASCAR series had competed on dirt.
-The race has since become a crown-jewel event on the Truck Series circuit, with 2020 marking the series’ eighth visit to Eldora.
-Stewart is a hands-on owner, assisting with everything from preparing the track to handing out awards during the season-ending championship banquet.
+Stewart is a hands-on owner and has been ever since purchasing the track in November 2004.
+He assists with everything, from preparing the track to handing out awards during the season-ending championship banquet.
 Stewart is also part-owner of two other racetracks – Paducah (Ky.)
 International Raceway and Macon (Ill.)
 Speedway.

 While not seeking notoriety, Stewart’s charitable efforts have nonetheless been noticed.
 He was named “Most Caring Athlete” by USA Weekend in 2004 and in that same year was selected by The Sporting News as “NASCAR’s ‘Good Guy’” and received the NASCAR Person of the Year award.
 In 2008, NASCAR Illustrated bestowed upon Stewart its Person of the Year award, as Stewart’s Prelude To The Dream all-star dirt late model race at Eldora raised more than $4 million for charity during its eight-year run.
 In 2009, Stewart was nominated for the NMPA’s Humanitarian and Spirit awards, each of which recognizes philanthropy.
 In 2010, Stewart again was a finalist for the NMPA Humanitarian award, becoming the only person to ever be nominated in back-to-back years.
 Making the 2010 selection even more noteworthy was that Stewart won and earned $100,000 for his Foundation.
 In 2013, Stewart earned the prestigious NMPA Myers Brothers award, which recognizes outstanding contributions to the sport of stock car racing.